In this article

 Yes, there are.
 Other related forms may also be required, such as:

-- Form DS-4081: Covers acknowledgment of the consequences of renouncing U.S. citizenship.
+- Form DS-4081: Covers acknowledgment of the consequences of renouncing US citizenship.

-These forms ensure that the applicant fully understands the rights and responsibilities they are giving up.
+These forms help ensure that the applicant fully understands the rights and responsibilities they are giving up.
 After taking the oath, the Department of State processes these documents and issues a Certificate of Loss of Nationality (CLN).

 Are there cost and processing fees?